-So when starting with your browser testing plan you need to answer the following questions:
+When starting with your browser testing plan you need to answer the following questions:

 - Can you ensure the availability of all those browser versions?

-Do answer these questions and put those answers in a test specification document.
+To answer these questions and put those answers in a test specification document.

-Executing browser tests
+How to execute browser tests

 While executing browser tests with the defined test specifications, you need to pay close attention to the following areas: